a3r0id/headlines-api/README.md

 # Smart Curator

 ## Issues per 11/01/2022:
-> Retro searches are returning erroneous results per 07/25/2022, I am working on a fix and hope to get the history API back in order ASAP.
+> Historical headline searches are returning erroneous results, I am working on a fix and hope to get the history API back in order ASAP.

 ### View the [Wiki](https://github.com/hostinfodev/smart-curator/wiki)